 “Who spends that amount of money that quickly and on what?
 It’s not like him to be so secretive,” said Nella.
 Bev, choking up, continued, “That’s what I’ve been trying to tell myself.
 This is not in his character.
 He’s not one to dodge my questions or, more importantly, forget to tell me that he’s spending obscene amounts of money.
 The guy saves every glass jar we’ve ever used.”
 Now wrought with tears, Bev drifted towards the sofa still holding the phone to her ear.
 Unable to get comfortable, she attempted to move the pile of decorative pillows towards the small of her back when she felt something sharp.
 Reaching for the prodding corner, Bev felt a rush of excitement followed by a pang of dread.
 “Hey Nell, can I call you back?”.

 On the outside, the little black book maintained its newness.
 The matte finish and soft, smooth texture were in outstanding condition.
 Once opened, she noticed that the first couple of pages were crisp and clean, but the rest felt worn.
-Bev scanned the first pages noticing the daily accounts of birds spotted near the marsh, the scrub-jays and chickadees in the shrubs, and an early morning spotting of a young osprey.
+Bev scanned the first pages noticing the daily accounts of birds spotted near the marsh, the scrub-jays and chickadees in the shrubs, a rare sighting of the illustrious barn owl and an early morning spotting of a young osprey.
 Matt heard the raptor’s piercing call, but Derek spotted it.
 About twenty pages into the book the notes and the writings began to change.
 The sentences and structure of the writing were incomplete, and the penmanship deteriorated with each passing entry.
 Then, the next few pages were blank.
 The ones that followed had labored writing and worn edges.
 Every line was filled to capacity with the memories he had from his life with Bev; their trips to go camping in the desert, their bi-yearly pilgrimage to the zoo to see the fat prairie dogs, their adventures and misadventures in cooking.
 Dozens of pages filled with their history.
 Bev, relieved by the content of the writing, read each account until she reached the back of the book.
 A few business cards trickled out from the back cover revealing the names of tumor specialists in the area.
 Bev felt shockwaves move through her body.
 She dropped the Moleskine and its contents spilled out on the ground in front of her.
 Hopelessly, she grabbed at the documents spread across the floor, frantically scanning them, searching for answers.
 The carefully folded documents contained hospital bills for thousands of dollars, test results, and reports of her husband’s cognitive decline.

 Bev’s tears left heavy stains on the papers.
 For months, the signs had been everywhere.
 He forgot dates, had strange patterns in his speech, and needed help with things he already knew how to do.
 There was even the time he got lost coming home from work.
 He played it off as though he had missed the exit, but even that didn’t seem like him.
 Her grief turned sharply to guilt as she imagined Derek going through all of this alone.
 She was shocked that he didn’t tell her.
 Did he think he would be a burden?
 Did he think this would be easier than admitting that he was dying!?